scott-the-programmer/terraform-provider-minikube/docs/resources/cluster.md

 - `dry_run` (Boolean) dry-run mode.
 Validates configuration, but does not mutate system state
 - `embed_certs` (Boolean) if true, will embed the certs in kubeconfig.
 - `enable_default_cni` (Boolean) DEPRECATED: Replaced by --cni=bridge
-- `extra_config` (String) A set of key=value pairs that describe configuration that may be passed to different components.
+- `extra_config` (Set of String) A set of key=value pairs that describe configuration that may be passed to different components.
 The key should be '.' separated, and the first part before the dot is the component to apply the configuration to.
 Valid components are: kubelet, kubeadm, apiserver, controller-manager, etcd, proxy, scheduler 		Valid kubeadm parameters: ignore-preflight-errors, dry-run, kubeconfig, kubeconfig-dir, node-name, cri-socket, experimental-upload-certs, certificate-key, rootfs, skip-phases, pod-network-cidr
 - `extra_disks` (Number) Number of extra disks created and attached to the minikube VM (currently only implemented for hyperkit, kvm2, and qemu2 drivers)
 - `feature_gates` (String) A set of key=value pairs that describe feature gates for alpha/experimental features.
 - `force` (Boolean) Force minikube to perform possibly dangerous operations
 - `force_systemd` (Boolean) If set, force the container runtime to use systemd as cgroup manager.
 Defaults to false.
+- `gpus` (String) Allow pods to use your NVIDIA GPUs.
+Options include: [all,nvidia] (Docker driver with Docker container-runtime only)
 - `host_dns_resolver` (Boolean) Enable host resolver for NAT DNS requests (virtualbox driver only)
 - `host_only_cidr` (String) The CIDR to be used for the minikube VM (virtualbox driver only)
 - `host_only_nic_type` (String) NIC Type used for host only network.
 One of Am79C970A, Am79C973, 82540EM, 82543GC, 82545EM, or virtio (virtualbox driver only)